 Wall hooks get good use for hanging costumes and dress-up clothes.
 If the room is large, add a ballet bar and mirror for dance practice, or a teepee for imaginative sessions of cowboys and Indians.
 Scaled-down kitchen sets are always favorite places to play.

 The room’s color scheme can be anything you and the children like.
 Stripes are a fun accent, as are the children’s initials or favorite sayings painted on the walls.
-In addition to the children’s self-created artwork, hang framed family photos and pictures of the kids playing sports or participating in clubs.
+In addition to the children’s self-created artwork, hang framed family photos and pictures of the kids playing sports or participating in clubs when decorating a playroom.

 Most of all, make sure this is a room that gives you peace of mind.
 You’ll want to know the playroom is safe and special, so take time to think through how your family will use it.
 Just a few changes can turn your extra bedroom, bonus room or converted garage into something your children will cherish well into their teen years.

 If we can help you redecorate or remodel your playroom or any room, please contact us at Tracy Lynn Studio.